Key Developer Features

 onStart().
 For more information, see

 To specify that your activity can use PIP mode, set

 android:supportsPictureInPicture to true in the manifest.

-(Beginning with Android 8.0, you do not need to set
+(Beginning with Android 8.0, PIP does not require the

 Android 8.0 (API level 26) introduces a new object,

 which you pass to PIP methods to specify how an activity should behave

 when it is in PIP mode.
 This object specifies properties such as the